 Here’s how you can book your THAI Smile ticket online:

-Payment for your THAI Smile ticket can be made via credit card, internet banking, and Cash at Counter.
+Payment for your THAI Smile ticket can be made via bank transfer (ATM/Internet Banking/bank teller), credit card, pay at stores or post offices.
 For complete information about payment methods, please visit How to Pay.

 THAI Smile e-ticket is an eligible proof for booking an THAI Smile flight.
 Show your e-ticket during check-in at the THAI Smile counter at the airport, or use it for self check-in (at the airport or online), to get your boarding pass.
 If you have not received your e-ticket within 60 minutes after payment is completed, please contact Traveloka Customer Service.